thorlindberg/thesis/dissertation/8-2 results-syntax.md

 ```

 However, this does not ensure that all the properties are present in the data structure, nor does it actually validate types independently.
 It would be better if the data could better specify its intent with a generic structure that is easily validated without investing time in defensive mechanisms on the recipient end.

----

-The motivation for this implementation of types is the current lack of a standardised and generic syntax for explicitly typing dynamically typed data.
-The result of this is multiple independent approaches to typing, such as including requirements as properties of objects.
-This lack of standardisation means each involved party in a development process must independently verify their data structures.

 <br>